Constipation and Impaction

 If your symptoms indicate you might have fecal impaction, your doctor can confirm the diagnosis by examining your abdomen and by checking for a mass of impacted feces during the digital rectal exam.
 You may need other tests, including blood tests, plain abdominal X-rays, a barium enema or sigmoidoscopy (in which a special instrument is used to view the lower colon).

 Constipation can be a symptom of colon cancer.
 The risk of colon polyps and colon cancer increases with age.
-People age 50 and older should be sure that they are up-to-date with screening for polyps and cancer (by colonoscopy or another test.
+People age 50 and older should be sure that they are up-to-date with screening for polyps and cancer (by colonoscopy or

 How long constipation lasts depends on its cause.
 In most otherwise healthy adults, constipation improves gradually within a few weeks after they increase their intake of dietary fiber and fluid and begin exercising regularly.
 However, constipation in bedridden people with neurological problems can be persistent and is a risk factor for fecal impaction.